-"Our late IWL director Alison Bernstein had the magnificent idea to create an endowed chair named for Gloria Steinem,” said Lisa Hetfield, IWL interim director.
+"Our late IWL director Alison Bernstein had the magnificent idea to create an endowed chair named for Gloria Steinem,” said Lisa Hetfield, IWL Associate Director and Director of Development.
 “Her leadership, along with a team of determined volunteer fundraisers and hundreds of generous donors, made this endowed chair possible.
 As we welcome Naomi Klein as the inaugural Gloria Steinem Chair occupant, we are also honoring and celebrating the power of women's leadership. "

 The Gloria Steinem Endowed Chair In Media, Culture And Feminist Studies

 Rutgers University has established the first ever Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies.
 Through this groundbreaking chair, Rutgers will educate future generations of students from underrepresented groups, to harness the power of media and transform society.

 The chair – a collaboration among Rutgers Institute for Women’s Leadership, School of Communication and Information and the Department of Women’s, Gender, and Sexuality Studies at the School of Arts and Sciences – focuses on the complex ways information technology and new media are reshaping culture now, and could increase accuracy and representative stories in the future.

 Origins of the Gloria Steinem Endowed Chair